arm61/pylj/docs/source/particles-and-potentials.md

 ## How the atoms interact

 Two argon atoms attract each other weakly when they are a few Angstrom apart, where an Angstrom is $10^{-10}$ m, about the size of an atom, through the dispersion interaction, the weak attraction between any two atoms that arises from the momentary fluctuations of their electron clouds, and repel each other strongly when they come close enough for their electron clouds to overlap.
 The potential energy of the pair therefore falls as the atoms approach from far away, reaches a minimum, the well, and then rises steeply.
-The Lennard-Jones potential is the simplest formula with this shape:
+The Lennard-Jones potential is the simplest formula with this shape, and because argon atoms have no bonds, no charge and no shape of their own, this one formula describes their interaction well:

 $$
 E(r) = 4 \epsilon \left[ \left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6} \right].